arahangua/gnn_prediction_sn/README.md

 ├── data
-│   ├── best_params           # folder storing the best parameter that was used in the paper │   ├── dataset.npy           # final dataset that was used for the prediction tasks │   ├── example_locs.npy      # (CCH), this numpy variable stores physical locations of neurons that were used in the notebook example
+│   ├── best_params           # folder storing the best parameter that was used in the paper │   ├── dataset.npy           # final dataset that was used for the prediction tasks │   ├── example_locs.npy      # (for CCH), this numpy variable stores physical locations of neurons that were used in the notebook example
 │   └── example_spktrain.npy  # spike train variable that were used in the notebook example │   └── extended_dataset.npy
 ├── FC_scripts